vimalcvs/Retrofit-Room-Favorite-List/README.md

-# Retrofit-Room Multiplatform KMP Favorite List
+# Retrofit-Room Favorite List

-This project demonstrates a multiplatform Kotlin project utilizing Retrofit and Room for managing a favorite list.
-It showcases the power of Kotlin Multiplatform (KMP) by sharing code between Android and iOS platforms.
+This project demonstrates a Kotlin project utilizing Retrofit and Room for managing a favorite list.
+It showcases the power of Kotlin by sharing code between Android.

 ## Features

-- **Multiplatform Kotlin**: Utilizes Kotlin Multiplatform to share code between Android and iOS platforms, reducing duplication and enhancing maintainability.
+- ** Kotlin**: Utilizes Kotlin  to share code between Android and iOS platforms, reducing duplication and enhancing maintainability.
 - **Retrofit**: Integrates Retrofit library for handling HTTP requests and simplifying API interactions.
 - **Room**: Utilizes Room persistence library for local data storage and management, providing a robust database solution.
 - **Favorite List**: Demonstrates how to implement a favorite list feature, allowing users to mark items as favorites and persisting this information locally.